-- infrastructure projects mainly dedicated to projects listed above, e.g. pipeline projects mainly dedicated to the transportation of oil produced from oil sands projects, or when a risk of material non-compliance has been identified and has not received, in its opinion, satisfactory answers with respect to:

-- the IFC Performance Standards (or equivalent standards when a export credit agency or a multilateral institution is involved) or the Environment, Health and Safety Guidelines5, in particular with respect to the ESMS, protection of the fundamental rights of workers, displacement of population, biodiversity conservation, impact on critical natural habitats, consent of indigenous people and protection of cultural heritage, - public consultation and, when necessary, consent from affected indigenous peoples, - inter-States consultations in the event of major cross-borders impacts.
+- to Dedicated Financings to oil or gas extraction projects, or any Infrastructure Financing strictly dedicated to extraction projects (for example, an oil pipeline project, liquefaction terminal or production installation), - to Dedicated Financings related to other oil & gas projects, if: - i. it relates to a project for the conversion of natural gas (Gas to Liquids) or coal (Coal to Liquids) into petroleum liquids; - ii. it relates to projects located in the Arctic4; - iii. the Bank is aware of the following characteristics: - critical impact on a protected area or on wetlands of international importance covered by the Ramsar Convention; - the project is located within a site listed on the UNESCO World Heritage list or a site meeting the criteria of the Alliance for Zero Extinction (AZE); - iv. or when the Bank has not received, in its opinion, satisfactory answers with respect to: - the non-compliance with the IFC Performance Standards (or equivalent standards when an export credit agency or a multilateral institution is involved) or the Environment, Health and Safety Guidelines5, in particular with respect to the ESMS, protection of the fundamental rights of workers, displacement of population, biodiversity conservation, impact on critical natural habitats, consent of indigenous people and protection of cultural heritage; - absence of public consultation and, when necessary, consent from affected indigenous peoples; - absence of inter-States consultations in the event of major cross-borders impacts.